“Should I Move My Daughter Away From Her Dad?”

 I’ve written a lot about LDRs, especially how I believe they can work (my marriage is proof!).
 But, because you are a single mother, you aren’t really in a relationship with just one other person.
 You and your daughter — and to an extent, her father — are a packaged deal.
 What’s best for you and your relationship with this man may not be what’s best for your daughter, and as a mother you have decide whose needs are most important.
 Can you be happy if you don’t pursue a relationship that brings you immense joy?
 And if not, can you still be a great mother to your daughter if you sacrifice a relationship so that your daughter can stay close to her father?

 Let’s say you are awarded full custody and you’re able to move to San Diego with your daughter to be with your boyfriend and close to your remaining family.
 How often will your daughter get to see her father?
 Will you be willing to give up summers with her so she can spend them with her dad?
 What about major holidays and other school breaks?
-You also need to take into consideration that if you were to eventually marry your boyfriend, you’d be a military spouse, which carries a whole other bag of issues to deal with.
+You also need to take into consideration that if you were to eventually marry your boyfriend, you’d be a military spouse, which brings a whole host of issues to deal with.
 You will have to be prepared to move frequently — perhaps even halfway across the world.
 How would you manage visitation between your daughter and her dad then?

 These aren’t impossible hurdles.
 People cross them all the time and are able to live happy lives.
 Divorced or separated parents live far away from each other and their kids shuttle between them, sometimes going months and months without seeing one parent.
 It happens.
 It could happen for you.
 It could “work.”
 But you have to do some soul-searching and decide whether the gains — a potentially happy relationship/ marriage — would be worth the sacrifices.